-These two read-only 16-bit registers contain the same value but with the difference that reading the ACLR register does not clear the TOF bit (Timer overflow flag), located in the Status register, (SR), (see note at the end of paragraph titled 16-bit read
+These two read-only 16-bit registers contain the same value but with the difference that reading the ACLR register does not clear the TOF bit (Timer overflow flag), located in the Status register, (SR), (see note at the end of paragraph titled 16-bit read sequence).

-Sequence).
-Writing n the CLR register of ACLR register resets the free running counter to the FFFCh value.
+Writing in the C\R register or ACLR register resets the free running counter to the FFFCh value.